leonardomenti/quad-tree/README.md

 ## About Point Quad Trees

 In this project, we focus on Point Quad Trees, a specific type of quad tree where each subdivision's center always corresponds to a point.
-We've implemented and tested an efficient deletion algorithm for two-dimensional Point Quad Trees, inspired by Hanan Sarnet's work from the University of Maryland [1].
+I've implemented and tested an efficient deletion algorithm for two-dimensional Point Quad Trees, inspired by Hanan Sarnet's work from the University of Maryland [1].

 ## Repository